 Where do you find joy?
-“One my joys as a leader is to empower others – teachers, students, and families alike – to do their best work.”
+“One of my joys as a leader is to empower others – teachers, students, and families alike – to do their best work.”

 What’s your secret talent?
 “Dancing!
 Particularly to Moana radio with my kids in the living room.”